roseseismo/roses2020/unit06/unit06_readme.txt

 - Use the default 'roses' environment.

 notebooks:
-- The notebook for this unit should run wihtout exception.
+- The notebook for this unit should run without exception.

 data:
 - Required data are provided in txt files.